americanexpress/connectchain/README.md

 chain = prompt | logger.log() | model() | logger.log()
 ```

 There is a portable solution for the "regular" prompt template-based requests.
 It is portable, i.e. no need to directly import a model provider package (e.g. `openai`).
-It is also safe, i.e. the prompts are validated before being sent to the LLM.
+Additionally, prompts can be validated before being sent to the LLM.

 ```python
 from connectchain.orchestrators import PortableOrchestrator